mikeerickson/gulp-phplint/README.md

 Displays status lines as follows

-  - green for passing tests
+  - green for passing files
-  - red for failing tests
+  - red for failing files
-  - yellow for tests which have `debug` property enabled (will also display red, green status)
+  - yellow for execution which have `debug` property enabled (will also display red, green status)

 #### skipPassedFiles
 Type:    `Boolean`